facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Using **final** keyword leads programmers to make a round of additional reasoning, to pay more attention to the use of the class.
 For example, during review a diff with the removal of **final** keyword, it could lead to useful comments to find different solutions.

-There are also some points against **final**.
-Testing becomes more complex as classes with **final** can not be mocked.
-A solution to this problem is solved in php, using the annotation **@final**, even if it does not have the same validity as a language keyword.
-However at nowadays with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm(https://psalm.dev/docs/) the annotation is fully supporteds and work properly.
+This problem is solved in php by using the annotation @Final, even if it does not have the same validity as a language keyword.
+However, nowadays, with Ide inspectors, and with static analysis tools like PhpStan (https://phpstan.org/blog), Psalm (https://psalm.dev/docs/) the annotation is fully supported and it works properly.

 A point to disadvantage is that it is considered an instrument too coarse to be effective.
 A developer can simply remove the **final** keyword and then do wrong things!.